venkatsaivvs/Business-Process-Modelling-and-Data-Management/README.md

 counselling which is very slow and consuming much effort and time

 The TO-BE process includes a central Database maintained by the system which usually contains the applicant’s data, academic data and fee related data.
-It focusses on storing and processing (Insertion, updation) based on web pages.
+It focusses on storing and processing (Insert, update) based on web pages.
 University can analyze and perform computations using this data.
 A faster responsive system performing CRUD operations will help in making admission and scholarship decisions quickly.